-Pictures were taken by John R. Ulrich, Free Lance Associates, Great Western Bldg.,
+Pictures were taken by John R. Ulrich, Free Lance Associates, Great Western Bldg., Spokane.

-Spokane.
 Stockland Market News and Views felt it important enough to bring you this timely story as many persons, both city and rural, have long pondered the problem of bread that tastes like powdered air sacks.
 Whether or not Unifine flour will catch on is a good question.
 The public has condemned bread for a long time, but continues to buy the tasteless stuff found most often.
-At the same time most persons have griped about the taste of it.
+At the same about the taste of it.